mimireyburn/MLX_Models/README.md

-# mlx2-models
+# Some Learnings from MLX Institute, Founders and Coders
-Founders &amp; Coders | Models and experiments
+My handwritten models and experiments from the intensive ML program at FAC.

 ## Transformers/
 *Transformer Architecture | Week 4 Project at MLX Institute, Founders and Coders*

-A handwritten script for writing new stories.
+A GPT for generating new stories.
 A Transformer architecture containing Multi-Headed Self-Attention and tracking with Weights and Biases, trained on the TinyStories dataset.

 ## PCA/
 *CNNs and Autoencoders | Week 2 Project at MLX Institute, Founders and Coders*